elec-e8408-mini-project-2025/project-documentation/README.md

 - Connect to a local network via Ethernet by acquiring IP and network information from DHCP.

 ## Product functions
 This subsection contains the functional requirements for the Hiking Application prototype.
-As the prototype consists of both LilyGo - application and the Web application to present tracking data, the functional requirements gather requirements for both of these.
+As the prototype consists of both LilyGo / smartwatch - application and the Web application to present tracking data, the functional requirements gather requirements for both of these.

-### LilyGo application: Start & stop hiking sessions
+### Smartwatch Application: Start & stop hiking sessions

 The system MUST allow user to start a hiking session